johnsebas94/johnsebas94/README.md

 ### Hi there 👋

+My name is Sebastian Tibaquirá, and I am from Colombia I am a mechatronics engineer

+🔭 I’m currently working for [@Choucair Testing](https://www.choucairtesting.com/) as a QA.
+🌱 I’m currently learning about development engineering and software.
+🤔 I’m looking for help with Java programming and OOP.
+📫 How to reach me: write to my email when you want johnsebas94@gmail.com

+## Skills
+♾️  Arduino
+📏  Matlab
+ 🧩 C#
 <!--
 **johnsebas94/johnsebas94** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.